markmusic27/elo-rating-algorithm/README.md

 <img src="formulas/formula4.png">

 **For Example:** Let's say that player A has a rating of 1656 and Player B has a rating of 1763.
 Since player A is the weaker player, he's expected to loose.
-His expexted win is 0.35 .
+His expected win is 0.35 .
 However, he actually wins the game.

 **_If this was the case, we would apply the formula like this:_**